-I would like to thank my Board members for their wise counsel that has helped Azeus in our growth path.
-A word of appreciation also goes to our management team and staff for their unwavering dedication and contributions to Azeus.
-I will also like to take this opportunity to thank our valued shareholders, customers, bankers and business associates for the support that you have given us through the years.
+I would like to express my appreciation to the Board for their vision, leadership and strategic counsel, which have shaped our growth path and taken Azeus to greater heights.
+I would also like to thank our management team and staff for their passion and unwavering dedication to Azeus.
+Most of all, I would like to thank our valued shareholders, customers, bankers and business associates for the support that you have given us through the years.